jrturton/ButtonInsets/README.md

 The non-reactive cocoa code is still in the project; you can see the difference by examining which code is included in the various `#ifdef` blocks.

 If you don't want to use Reactive Cocoa or cocoapods then you'll need to amend the project to remove all of the podification.
 Though you really ought to be using Cocapods!

+Known issue: When using reactive cocoa, the reset button doesn't reset the state for each editor.
+If you know how to fix this, pull requests are very welcome!